Recent Blog Posts

 If you sustained an injury in a traffic accident, determining whether the driver was merely aggressive or engaged in road rage can impact the outcome of your case.
 Since road rage is a more serious offense, you may be entitled to more compensation if there’s evidence proving that the driver’s road rage led to your personal injury.

-If you are the victim of a car accident caused by an aggressive or enraged driver, it’s important to work with an experienced personal injury attorney who can gather evidence, build your case and fight for the compensation you deserve.
+If you are the victim of a car accident caused by an aggressive or enraged driver, it’s important to work with an experienced personal injury attorney in Phoenix who can gather evidence, build your case and fight for the compensation you deserve.

 The Difference Between Aggressive Driving and Road Rage Matters